 Accessing Health Care

-Empowered NYC provides free and confidential over the phone financial counseling for people with disabilities, including individuals who may want to apply for long-term disability due to their Long COVID symptoms.
+Free and private over the phone financial counseling for people with disabilities.
+This includes people who may apply because of Long COVID symptoms.

 EmpoweredNYC can help: